 Some people don’t realize how much of a toll neglect and abuse can take on a person.
-If you’re your loved one has been the victim of physical abuse, they could face a serious injury.
+If your loved one has been the victim of physical abuse, they could face a serious injury.
 Every person is different and will deal with injury and trauma in a different way.
 But, as you and your family prepare for a personal injury case, you should follow these steps.
 They can help your loved one physically overcome their injury and get their life back on track.

 See a Doctor as Soon as Possible